Food and drink

-Unless you’re staying in a private room or a campsite, breakfast will almost always be included in the cost of your accommodation.
+Unless you’re staying in a private room, apartment or a campsite, breakfast will almost always be included in the cost of your accommodation.
 At its simplest it will include a couple of bread rolls, a few slices of cheese and/or salami, and some butter and jam.
 Mid- and top-range hotels will offer a buffet breakfast, complete with a choice of cereals, scrambled eggs and bacon.
-Few Croatian cafés serve breakfast of any kind, and they don’t usually mind if you bring along bread buns or pastries bought from a nearby bakery and consume them alongside your coffee.
+A few Croatian restaurants in touristed areas are beginning to offer breakfast menus; otherwise few Croatian cafés or restaurants bother to serve breakfast, although they don’t usually mind if you bring along bread buns or pastries bought from a nearby bakery and consume them along with your coffee.

 For a more substantial snack, try the traditional southeast European repertoire of grilled meats: ćevapi (rissoles of minced beef, pork or lamb), ražnijići (shish kebab) or pljeskavica (a hamburger-like minced-meat patty), all of which are often served in a lepinja – a flat bread bun.